unicef-drp/GeoSight-OS-Documentation/src/user/manual/home.md

 ## Log In

-If you have an account on the platform, you can click the log in link to enter your account credentials.
+If you have an account on the platform, you can click the login link to enter your account credentials.

 ## Home Link